BEG logo

 • The number of days recorded for the 9 years of shell growth was 372 per year—7 days longer than our modern year.
 Earth had to rotate faster during its annual orbit to produce this extra week each year for the rudist.

-• Researchers believe that during the Cretaceous it took the Earth the same about of time to orbit the sun as today (8760 hours), so with a year of the same length and 7 extra days, this would mean each day was 30 minutes shorter for the dinosaurs, or just 23.5 hours long.
+• Researchers believe that during the Cretaceous it took the Earth the same amount of time to orbit the sun as today (8760 hours), so with a year of the same length and 7 extra days, this would mean each day was 30 minutes shorter for the dinosaurs, or just 23.5 hours long.

 • Other studies show that Earth’s rotation has been slowing, decreasing the number of days per year over geological history.